jchook/stega/README.md

 Use Case Examples
 -----------------

-1. **Freedom of Speech**: Journalists or others in sensitive political environments can use steganography to hide messages within images or videos, reducing the risk of interception by oppressive regimes.
+- **Freedom of Speech**: Journalists or others in sensitive political environments can use steganography to hide messages within images or videos, reducing the risk of interception by oppressive regimes.

-1. **Secure File Sharing**: Individuals can use steganography to share sensitive documents or information by hiding them within innocuous files, reducing the likelihood of detection during transmission.
+- **Secure File Sharing**: Individuals can use steganography to share sensitive documents or information by hiding them within innocuous files, reducing the likelihood of detection during transmission.

-1. **Data Leakage**: Corporations can embed hidden markers in sensitive documents for each recipient.
+- **Data Leakage**: Corporations can embed hidden markers in sensitive documents for each recipient.
 If these documents are leaked, the source of the leak can be traced using the embedded information.

-1. **Anti-Piracy**: Software and media companies can embed unique identifiers in distributed digital content to track and identify pirated copies.
+- **Anti-Piracy**: Software and media companies can embed unique identifiers in distributed digital content to track and identify pirated copies.

-1. **Personal Privacy**: Anyone can use steganography to hide personal information, treasure maps, or sensitive data from being easily accessible or viewed.
+- **Privacy**: Anyone can use steganography to hide personal information, treasure maps, or sensitive data from being easily discovered or viewed.

-1. **Research**: Privacy researchers can use Stega PNG as an easy-to-use framework for testing different steganographic techniques or attacks.
+- **Research**: Privacy and security researchers can use Stega PNG as a framework for exploring different steganographic techniques or attacks.

-1. **For Fun**: Good for puzzles, challenges, inside jokes, or similar.
+- **For Fun**: Good for challenges, inside jokes, or similar.

 Please use this software ethically and for just cause.